Southern Voices on Adaptation: 2014-2017

 - Funding of this phase is from DANIDA, but through the Danida funded Climate and Development Fund of CISU

-- The consortium comprises of three Danish NGOs: DanChurchAid, Ibis and CARE Danmark.
+- The consortium comprises of three Danish NGOs: DanChurchAid, IBISOxfam and CARE Danmark.

-- The project supports 12 Southern civil society networks – of which 9 participated in the previous phase, while 6 are new partners selected through a call for proposals in July 2014.
-Read more about the selection of new partners
+- The project has supported 12 Southern civil society networks in total – of which 9 participated in the previous phase (2016-2017).

 The Joint Principles for Adaptation

-The Joint Principles for Adaptation (JPA) were initially developed through a series of national and regional workshops which produced a Draft Zero that listed minimum benchmarks for good adaptation planning to occur.
+The Joint Principles for Adaptation (JPA) were initially developed through a series of national and regional workshops which produced a list of benchmarks for good adaptation planning and policy.

-In April 2014, the list was refined at an international workshop held in Kathmandu to produce Version 1.0 of the JPA, which was more targeted in its focus and approach.
+In April 2014, the list was refined at an international workshop held in Kathmandu to produce Version 1.0 of the JPA.

-Of importance to SVAdapt partners was the flexibility in allowing the JPA to be adjusted to country-specific stages of climate change policy development.
-To meet this requirement, the JPA is structured so that it can be used in a combination of any of three ways:
+Of importance to SVAdapt partners was the flexibility of the JPA allowed, with partners able to adjust it to their country-specific stage of policy development.
+To meet this requirement, the JPA is structured so that it can be used in three different ways:

 - To set advocacy objectives for civil society, by identifying necessary changes to national and international policy and practice; (advocacy mode)